 Although the passage is in response to Robert Walton’s comment of being a hypocrite, he rather explains his final thoughts upon his past actions.
 He glances back at his emotions in the past and contrasts that with what he knows and feels now.
 This quote serves the final view the creature had of himself and his existence, he concludes his existence.

 The passage links to the novel as it acts as the conclusion to the story.
 The creature compares the themes of Innocence and Experience giving great impact to the story.
 This serves us readers the concrete interpretation of the story, allow us to connect with the creature’s final thoughts and ideas.
-He speaks to his innocent state and how it had become a shadow, his ambitions of fame and enjoyment were not fulfilled and he accepted that.
+He speaks to his innocent state and how it had become a shadow, his ambitions of fame and enjoyment were not fulfilled, and he accepted that.
 He realises his false hope from his prior experiences that had prevented him from his aspirations.
 He understands how he had high hopes however he degraded because of murder and crime.
 He now comes into terms with what has become of him.

 The creature becomes able to accept his fate and what has transpired and believes there is no one in the world like him.
 He is lonely, his realisations makes him accept his faults and end up taking his life.
 In all states of innocence and experience the creature realises that isolation is what gave him life and it is also what will end him.